nerdschoolbergen/shellscripting/exercises/exercise-3.md

 ## 3.3 - Hello world script

 :book: Notice that the left side Explorer pane of VS Code is empty, because the folder you opened is empty.
-To create a file using the command line, use the command `touch <filename>`.
+To create a empty file using the command line, use the command `touch <filename>`.

 :pencil2: Create a file called `helloworld.sh` using the `touch` command.